geoffwhittington/sde-mcp/README.md

 # 6. Make updates
 "Add Kubernetes to the survey"
-"Update diagram to include new monitoring service"
+"Update project components"

-# 7. Generate reports
+# 7. Create reports
-"Create executive summary of security posture for all projects"
+"Create a report showing security status for all projects" "Run report 123 to analyze countermeasure trends"
 ```

 ## API Coverage